kubernetes/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/README.md

 achieved with CEL expression on the `ServiceExport` at the cost of greater complexity (managing CEL expressions on potentially many `ServiceExport` across clusters).

-### Sharing services without a clusterset
+### Requiring one clusterset for all services

-Services could be shared between individual clusters without a clusterset, so that no namespace sameness would be assumed.
-This was ruled out in favor of exporting a service to a subset of the clusterset, which keeps namespace sameness and the single authority per namespace.
+Each cluster could be required to be in a single clusterset, used for all the services it exports or imports.
+This was ruled out because membership in a clusterset is symmetric and transitive, so a cluster that shares services with clusters in two clustersets makes them one clusterset, and namespace sameness would then apply between clusters that share no service.

 ## Infrastructure Needed
 <!--